biocore/qiime/doc/doc_special_purpose.rst

 The qiime_config File
 ---------------------

-First things first: you should not edit or remove :file:`Qiime/qiime_config`.
+First things first: you should not edit or remove :file:`Qiime/qiime/support_files/qiime_config`.

 Some QIIME scripts read default values from a :file:`qiime_config` file.
-The default location of this file is in your top-level QIIME directory (:file:`Qiime/qiime/support_files/qiime_config`).
+The default location of this file is (:file:`Qiime/qiime/support_files/qiime_config`).
 QIIME scripts pull default values from this file which are system-specific, such as paths to executable files, and these can be overwritten for convenience.
 The recommended procedure for overwriting these defaults is to copy the :file:`qiime_config` file to either :file:`~/.qiime_config` or a location specified by the environment variable $QIIME_CONFIG_FP.

 The Qiime configuration values should only be modified in these copies of the :file:`qiime_config` file, as changes to the :file:`Qiime/qiime/support_files/qiime_config` version may be overwritten in future QIIME updates.